 The panel of historians at this seminar will share their insights into three major health crises that affected Victorians during the twentieth century: Spanish flu, Polio and AIDS.

 Bookings for this free event are now open.
-To reserve your seat, click on the RSVP button at the foot of this page.
+To reserve your seat, click on the button at the foot of this page.

-Mary Sheehan is a member of the Living History team.
+Mary Sheehan is a member of the Living Histories team.
 She is a professional historian with 30 years’ experience in heritage, oral and commissioned histories, and is now a PhD candidate focusing on the 1919 Spanish influenza pandemic in Melbourne.

 'The terror of polio' - Professor Janet McCalman, The University of Melbourne